stinger0962/LeetCode/surrounded_regions.md

 *BFS --  Union Find*

-We can still improve this solution by introducing a struct which **encapsulates** the union set data structure.
+We can still improve this solution by introducing a struct which **encapsulates** the union set data structure. (like tree node)

 ```
 class Solution {